April 8: When God Looks at a Résumé

-I think when God flips through résumés looking for someone to send out on a great mission, he’s only looking for one thing.
-It's a little bit like the loaves and the fishes.
-He’ll bring everything else, just bring the little bit you've got.
-He’ll bring everything else.
+You know what I think when God flips resumes looking for someone to send out on a great mission, He's only looking for one thing.
+It's a little bit like the, the loaves and the fishes, you know?
+He’ll bring everything else, just bring a little bit you've got, he’ll bring everything else.

-What is the one thing that God looks for in a résumé?
+What is the one thing that God looks for in a resume?
 Availability.
 That’s all he wants from you.
 Availability.
 He wants you to make yourself available to him.
 What type of people does God use?
 He uses the people that make themselves available.
-People that pray a prayer of availability, a prayer of surrender, that come to God and say, "God I’m 100% available.
+And so to pray that prayer of availability, to pray that prayer of, of surrender, to come to God and say, "God I’m a hundred percent available.
 I'll do whatever you ask me to do.
-Take what you want to take, give what you want to give.
-Everything’s on the table.
-I'm not holding anything back . . . just lead me, direct me.
-I'm 100% available, and I will do whatever you ask me to do.
+Take what you want to take, give what you want to give, everything's on the table, I'm not holding anything back, just lead me, direct me, I'm a hundred percent available and I will do whatever you ask me to do.